-The water cycle links together large areas of the natural environment (see Source 2).
+The water cycle links together large areas of the natural environment (see Source 1.4).
 The world's oceans, mountains, rivers and atmosphere are all important parts of this cycle.
 The water cycle links together the natural and human environments because water is so central to all human activities.
 The presence of water is key when settling new farms and cities.
-For more information on the key concept of interconnection, refer to page 9 of 'The geography toolkit'.
+For more information on the key concept of interconnection, refer to section GT.1 of 'The geographer's toolkit'.